inominate/eve-api-proxy/README.md

 ##### `APITimeout`
 The maximum length of time in seconds that any single request to the API should take.
-Default is 60 seconds and should probably be increased in the case of slow connections pulling large blocks of XML.
+Default is 60 seconds and can be increased in the case of slow connections pulling large blocks of XML.

+##### `RequestsPerSecond`
+The maximum number of requests per second that will be sent to the Eve API.
+According to CCP FoxFour this should be kept at 30 or below.

+Default is 30.

 ##### `ErrorPeriod`
 The length of time to consider API errors in the count.
 Higher numbers allow